sailww/JobInfo/README.md

-# JobInfo
+# PLUE-SFDRA
-This is a project of all information resulting from the school
+The code is for the paper "Source Free Robust Domain Adaptation Based on Pseudo Label Uncertainty Estimation"